-Summerland Honors Program Dr. Amanda Hodges, Director
+Summerland Honors Program Amanda Hodges, Ph.D., Director

-For students entering Newberry College in the 2017-2018 Academic Year.
+For students entering Newberry College in the 2017-2018 Academic Year and forward.
 Students seeking information on an earlier version of the Summerland Honors Program should consult the 2016-2017 Academic Catalog.

 The Summerland Honors Program engages students with nuanced notions of leadership, community, and scholarship.
-During year one, students consider the role of the liberal-arts tradition in the $21^{st}$ century, grapple with inquiry-based learning, hone research skills, and explore the implications of authentic engagement with community.
-During years two and three, students satisfy the following requirements: one HON IDS course, three additional HON courses from the following Core categories: Laboratory Sciences (LSC), Social and Behavioral Sciences (SB), Quantitative Literacy (QL), Ethics (ET), Interdisciplinary (IDS), and May Term (MAY).
-The Summerland Honors Program will offer one IDS course each semester; one LSC, one QL, one ET, and one CE each academic year, and one May Term annually beginning in Spring 2019.
+During year one, students consider the role of the liberal-arts tradition in the 21st century, grapple with inquiry-based learning, hone research skills, and explore the implications of authentic engagement with community.
+During years two and three, students satisfy the following requirements: one HON IDS course, three additional HON courses from the following Core categories: Laboratory Sciences (LSC), Social and Behavioral Sciences (SB), Quantitative Literacy (QL), Ethics (ET), Interdisciplinary (IDS), Global Learning (GL), Writing Intensive (WI), and May Term (MAY).
+The Summerland Honors Program will offer one IDS course each semester; one LSC, one QL, and one ET each academic year.
+Additional courses will be offered at the discretion of the program.